 In 2017 I bought a telescope with a view to attempting some astrophotography.

-I quickly began traversing the infinitely steep learning curve and now a year later, despite setting up a remote home observatory in my shed, I feel I have barely scratched the surface of this incredibly exciting, but complicated and cash-hungry hobby, where you quickly find yourself in that situation where the equipment you have, never feels quite enough and you're always clamoring for that next bolt-on gadget or upgrade that will make your photos just that little bit better!
+I quickly began traversing the infinitely steep learning curve and now a year later, despite setting up a remote home observatory in my shed, I feel I have barely scratched the surface of this incredibly exciting, but complicated and cash-hungry hobby, where you quickly find the equipment you have never feels quite enough and you're always clamouring for that next bolt-on gadget or upgrade that will make your photos just that little bit better!

 I have no regrets of course, and I have had some fairly pleasing results so far, but I'm done with the spending for now and will make do with what I have.
 With so very few clear nights being available at my central UK location, I simply can not justify the additional expense of getting better/improved equipment for now.

 The telescope has already provided quite a few hours of fascination and even joy at seeing the wonders of our universe with my own eyes.

 I think seeing the rings of Saturn and the Moons of Jupiter, as well as Jupiter itself had a particularly positive impact, as has being able to photograph some of the more visible deep sky objects (DSO's) such as Nebula and nearby galaxies.

 I've made a few videos from my stargazing nights which are available on my YouTube channel, and I've embedded one or two further down this page.

 I regularly get asked about the specific equipment I’m using for astronomy and astrophotography.
 This list below may change slightly in the future, I always said I'd like to get a smaller APO scope at some point, but for now, I'm done upgrading equipment, at least until we start averaging more than 1 clear sky per month!

 Skywatcher HEQ5 Pro Equatorial Mount with Extension Tube, plus Synscan GOTO system